craig-feldman/touch-bar-clock/README.md

 ![alt text][gif]

 When tapping on the touch bar button the elapsed timer is reset.
-See [Resetting the elapsed time](#resetting-the-elapsed-time)
+See [Resetting the elapsed time].(#resetting-the-elapsed-time)

 ## Resetting the elapsed time